austocratic/openai-node-poc/README.md

 Currently, the code supports .txt & .pdf files.
 But other file loading is available: https://js.langchain.com/docs/modules/indexes/document_loaders/examples/file_loaders/

-// Additional enhancements
+## Possible enhancements

-// 1) Create API layer for taking a REST call with a model parameter
+1) Create API layer for taking a REST call with a model parameter
-// 2) Model validation: If model does not exist return a message
+2) Model validation: If model does not exist return a message
-// 3) Prepare the prompt:
+3) Prepare the prompt:
-  // 3.1) Set the language (how do we can the language)
-  // 3.2) Use the model # in the query
+    3.1) Set the language (how do we can the language) 3.2) Use the model # in the query